ahupp/stamp-maker/README.md

 # Layout
- core/: a Rust library `stamp-maker` for image -> 3d model transform cli/: a cli interface to the library wasm/: A wrapper around core/ that uses wasm-pack to generate a WASM interface to stamp-maker www/: a browser interface
+ * core/: a Rust library `stamp-maker` for image -> 3d model transform
+ * cli/: a cli interface to the library
+ * wasm/: A wrapper around core/ that uses wasm-pack to generate a WASM interface to stamp-maker
+ * www/: browser UI

 # Development